dispatch/reboot/README.markdown

 ### Mailing List

 There's a [mailing list for Dispatch][mail].
-Please mail the list **before opening github issues** for problems that are not obvious, reproducable bugs.
+Please mail the list **before opening github issues** for problems that are not obvious, reproducible bugs.

 [mail]: https://groups.google.com/forum/?fromgroups#!forum/dispatch-scala